How to Shrink Wrap a Pontoon Boat

 A: Yes, you can shrink-wrap a boat yourself.
 Professional shrink wrapping can be expensive, so you may want to learn how to do it yourself.

-To wrap your boat yourself, you need to purchase a kit with all the materials you need for the process.
+To wrap your boat yourself, you must purchase a kit with all the necessary materials.

-Then build a simple but solid frame with poles and strapping where you’ll lay the wrap for heating and shrinking.
+Then, build a simple but solid frame with poles and strapping, on which you’ll lay the wrap for heating and shrinking.

-You should use a safe heat gun to shrink the wrap and watch out for any burns that could lead to a potential fire.
+Using a safe heat gun to shrink the wrap and watch out for any burns that could lead to a fire would be best.
 You don’t want to damage the wrap or the deck carpet.

 Q: What Does it Cost to Wrap a Pontoon Boat?